deronnax/Django-Poll-App/README.md

 # Django-Poll-App

 Django poll app is a full-featured polling app.
 You have to register in this app to show the polls and to vote.
-If you already voted you can not vote again.
-Only the owner of a poll can add poll , edit poll, update poll, delete poll , add choice, update choice, delete choice and end a poll.
-If a poll is ended it can not be voted.
+If you already voted, you can not vote again.
+Only the owner of a poll can add poll, edit poll, update poll, delete poll, add choices, update choices, delete choices and end a poll.
+If a poll is ended, it can not be voted anymore.
 Ended poll only shows user the final result of the poll.
 There is a search option for polls.
-Also, users can filter polls by name, publish date, and by number of voted.
+Also, users can filter polls by name, publish date, and by number of votes.
 Pagination will work even after applying filter.

 ## Getting Started locally

-Currently targets python 3.9 and Django 3.1, but it is meant to change in the future.
+Currently targets Python 3.9 and Django 3.1, but it is meant to change in the future.
 It's a standard django application with poetry for dependency management.
 So:

 ```